Anyone else crazy about family board games?

 Players try to get their teammate to guess as many cards as they can using only one-word clues.
 For example, the clue “Cross” might lead to guesses of cards that read, “Fingers”, “Angry” and “Church.”
 This encourages creativity and abstract thinking.
 And a good dose of mind reading if you’re lucky.

 Our kids picked it up quickly and proved they could outwit adult teams with their outside-the-box clues and guesses.
-I can’t recommend this game highly enough.
+Get it here: Code Names

 No list would be complete without a list of card games that every family will love.